-Screening and Assessments: Parental consent forms for screening are included in the registration packet.
+Screening and Assessments: Parental consent forms for screening are distributed on your child's first day of school.
 Screening is a process to determine whether or not a child has any developmental concerns that may require further evaluation and follow-up.
 Screenings conducted at the center may include vision, hearing, speech/language, nutrition, dental, and overall development.
 Parents will be informed in writing of the screening results.

-- At home activities may be recommended based on the result. - If further evaluation or services are needed, parents will be referred to the appropriate agencies or to their personal pediatrician. - Additional screenings and parent conferences will be utilized to follow-up on screenings that resulted in referrals to outside agencies.
+- At home activities may be recommended based on the result. - If further evaluation or services are needed, parents will be referred to the appropriate agencies or to their personal pediatrician. - Additional screenings and parent conferences will be utilized to follow up on screenings that resulted in referrals to outside agencies.